owenps/Castlemates/README.md

 ```
 python castlemates.py example.pgn
 ```
 Optionally, you can set a batch parameter to output a progress message of what game is currently being analyzed.
-This can give you an idea of how fast the program is running and how many games remain.
+This can give you an idea of how fast the program is running and how many games have been processed.
 The following outputs a message every 500 games.
 ```
 python castlemates.py example.pgn 500
 > Progress Update: Game #500